hellums/lacey-bacon/README.md

 - pip version 21.3.1

 Substitute your own Python 3 interpreter command below, be it py, py3, python, or python3, if it is different than 'python' used below.
-Best practice is to also upgrade pip first (python -m pip install --upgrade pip).
+Best practice is to also upgrade pip first (pip install --upgrade pip).

 ## Prerequisites include:
 - matplotlib==3.5.1